Larry Metz: Florida House of Representatives

 Metz was identified in contemporaneous sources as a sponsor or House sponsor for multiple bills and legislative measures that became law or were widely reported in the press.
-He was one of the House sponsors of the Florida Information Protection Act of 2014 (Senate Bill 1524 / House sponsor), a data-breach/consumer-privacy statute, and was quoted in press materials supporting the legislation’s expansion of notification duties and penalties for entities that suffer security breaches.
+He was one of the House sponsors of the Florida Information Protection Act of 2014 (Senate Bill 1524/House sponsor), a data-breach/consumer-privacy statute, and was quoted in press materials supporting the legislation’s expansion of notification duties and penalties for entities that suffer security breaches.

-On the admissibility-of-expert-testimony issue, Metz was a legislative sponsor of the 2013 statutory amendments that revised Florida Statutes §§90.702 and 90.704 to mirror the federal Daubert standard (the 2013 Daubert amendments).
-He presented the related bill in committee and participated in the later judicial rulemaking/advocacy process; the statutory amendments took effect in 2013 and the Florida Supreme Court ultimately adopted the Daubert standard in 2019.
+On the admissibility-of-expert-testimony issue, Metz was a legislative sponsor of the 2013 statutory amendments that revised Florida Statutes §90.702 and §90.704 to mirror the federal Daubert standard.
+(Note: the 2013 Daubert amendments) He presented the related bill in committee and participated in the later judicial rulemaking/advocacy process; the statutory amendments took effect in 2013, and the Florida Supreme Court ultimately adopted the Daubert standard in 2019.

 Metz sponsored and carried a number of other bills documented in legislative records and contemporaneous reporting.
-These include House Bill 1217 in 2018 (the state enactment implementing the Uniform Deployed Parents Custody and Visitation Act, expanding options and protections for deployed service members), which passed both chambers unanimously and was reported in bill analyses and legal/practice reports.
-He was also involved in House action on civil-asset-forfeiture reform (HB 889 / related bills) that moved through the 2016 legislative process with reported sponsorship and negotiations involving Metz and other members.
+These include House Bill 1217 in 2018, (Note: the state enactment implementing the Uniform Deployed Parents Custody and Visitation Act, expanding options and protections for deployed service members) which passed both chambers unanimously and was reported in bill analyses and legal/practice reports.
+He was also involved in House action on civil-asset-forfeiture reform (HB 889/related bills) that moved through the 2016 legislative process with reported sponsorship and negotiations involving Metz and other members.

-Metz sponsored legislation reorganizing and reforming special-district law in Florida (House companion HB 1237, relating to Chapter 189, the Uniform Special District Accountability Act); committee summaries and industry/association reports describe HB 1237’s aims to strengthen reporting, oversight and enforcement for special districts.
+Metz sponsored legislation reorganizing and reforming special-district law in Florida; (Note: House companion HB 1237, relating to Chapter 189, the Uniform Special District Accountability Act) committee summaries and industry/association reports describe HB 1237's aims to strengthen reporting, oversight, and enforcement for special districts.

-On immigration policy, Metz filed and sponsored bills aimed at prohibiting or limiting local “sanctuary” policies during the 2016–2018 period (for example, HB 697/HB 9 and related filings reported in state media and public-affairs outlets); those measures were widely reported in state news coverage and public-policy analyses.
+On immigration policy, Metz filed and sponsored bills aimed at prohibiting or limiting local "sanctuary" policies during the 2016–2018 period; (Note: for example, HB 697/HB 9 and related filings reported in state media and public-affairs outlets) those measures were widely reported in state news coverage and public-policy analyses.